Kandasamy Kandar: Kandasamy Kandar Trust

 He founded the Kandasamy Kandar Educational Trust and started giving education to the rural children living nearby.
 After his demise, his brother-in-law Parimala Kandar enriched the service to the level of starting aa Arts&Science college in 1962 itself at Paramathi Velur, then a small village.

 K. Kamaraj then Chief Minister of Tamil Nadu blessed the endeavour and the University of Madras gave affiliation first for the Pre-University course and later to Degree courses in Arts and Science subjects.

 In 1967 the college moved to its own premises and C. N. Annadurai, then Chief Minister of Tamil Nadu declared it open.

-In 1971 the Postgraduate courses in many science subjects like Microbiology, Biotechnology, etc., were started.
-The University of Madras approved our research facilities leading to the award of Ph.D degree.
-This was a singular honour for a college in a rural area.
+In 1971, postgraduate courses in science subjects including microbiology and biotechnology were established.
+The University of Madras approved the college's research facilities, enabling the award of Ph.D degrees.

 Apart from Kandasamy Kandar's college, this Vanniyakulakshatria trust is running Government aided Elementary schools, Government aided middle school, Higher secondary schools, Matriculation schools at Paramathi Velur, Namakkal, Kabilarmalai and Nanjai Edayar.

 The trust's free homes for students are operated at Pamathi Velur, Salem and Chennai.